Brendon45/Software-Engineering/0x05-HTTPS_vs_HTTP/learning_outcomes.md

 	- Visitors can verify you are a registered business and that you own the domain
 	- Customers are more likely to trust and complete purchases from sites that use HTTPS

+## HTTP and HTTPS: What do they do, and how are they different?

+- You click to check out at an online merchant.
+Suddenly your browser address bar says HTTPS instead of HTTP.
+What's going on?
+Is your credit card information safe?

+- Good news.
+Your information is safe.
+The website you are working with has made sure that no one can steal your information.

+- Instead of HyperText Transfer Protocol (HTTP), this website uses HyperText Transfer Protocol Secure (HTTPS).

+- Using HTTPS, the computers agree on a "code" between them, and then they scramble the messages using that "code" so that no one in between can read them.
+This keeps your information safe from hackers.

+- They use the "code" on a Secure Sockets Layer (SSL), sometimes called Transport Layer Security (TLS) to send the information back and forth.

+- How does HTTP work?
+How is HTTPS different from HTTP?
+This tutorial will teach you about SSL, HTTP and HTTPS.